 The following table indicates the components required or recommended at each S-100 Readiness Level.
 Note that “required or recommended” must be modulated by the intended compliancy category – if the intended compliancy category does not require a component it may be omitted.

+Table A-5-1 – Readiness levels